Sophi here – again – due to Joe being excruciatingly busy with making sandwiches and learning about happiness. He actually is really busy, though.

 We left Niall at O'Neill's and went to the Guinness Storehouse.
 We all had a pint of Guinness (except for me because I'm not man enough to drink a whole pint) at the Gravity Bar at the very top of the building, which provides a pretty boring view of Dublin, actually.
 Some cities just aren't made for bird's eye view, I suppose.
 The bartender made a shamrock in the foam of my pint only (below) because I'm special.

 Sunday night I went to Farrington's again with a copy of Frank O'Hara's Lunch Poems, and sat there and read, and had a couple pints of Bulmer's.
 Reading a book at a bar is a surprisingly great conversation starter!
 One of the bartenders, Graham - a Finance major who has been working at Farrington's for three years (wowza!)- said he never has time to read poetry.
 So I, like a true advocate for literature, asked him for a piece of paper and a pen, and jotted down Langston Hughes' Desire.
+I'm such a romantic, right?

 I met this guy named Gavin at Copper's and we ended up making out which made me realize how much I hate PDA.
 But we had virtually the same taste in music, and he was a good kisser, so I let it slide - but just this once!
 He told me my hair smelled LIKE A WATERFALL.
 He seriously said that.
 And then he walked me home at three in the morning all the way to my B&B (nearly a 30-minute walk) even though he lives on the other side of town!
 'Twas a good weekend.